 At the sixth National Take Back Day on April 27, 2013, residents discarded almost 1,558 pounds of medications.
 The total amount of medications collected in Pennsylvania during that event was a staggering 38,606 pounds.

 The event, which was started in 2010, was coordinated by the U.S. Department of Justice Drug Enforcement Administration (DEA), the Lehigh County District Attorney's Office, Lehigh County police departments, Pennsylvania State Police and the Allentown Health Bureau.

 "I want to thank the public for making this event a success and helping to protect your families and your environment by appropriately disposing of medications," said Lehigh County District Attorney James B. Martin.
 "I also want to thank all the police departments and employees of the Allentown Health Bureau who manned the sites, the media for helping us to publicize this worthwhile event, and members of crime watch and neighborhood watch groups who circulated information about the event in their communities.

 "Without all of them, and the cooperation of other participants, such as Giant food stores, Walgreens, the Westgate Mall, South Mall, Target and municipalities, this event would not have been such a success," Martin added.

-The DEA visited all sites after the event to collect the boxes, which were taken to an incinerator to be burned.
+The DEA visits all sites after the Take Back events to collect the boxes, which are taken to an incinerator to be burned.